jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

 ..
 [3] Lu, D., Chen, Q., Wang, G., Liu, L., Li, G., & Moran, E. (2016).
 A survey of remote sensing-based aboveground biomass estimation methods in forest ecosystems.
 International Journal of Digital Earth, 9(1), 63-105.

-4. Data
+5. Data
 =======

-You can download the data for this exercise here: https://box.hu-berlin.de/f/06caeb4017ce420b80e1/?dl=1
+:download:`You can download the data for this exercise here:` https://box.hu-berlin.de/f/06caeb4017ce420b80e1/?dl=1

 The practical dataset contains a hyperspectral image mosaic in Sonoma County, California, USA, as well as a shapefile